-When does Ramadan begin in 2018? | EarthSky.org
+When does Ramadan begin in 2019? | EarthSky.org

 – Rumi

 Bottom line: The Islamic holy month begins with the sighting of a young crescent moon.
-Some on islands in the Pacific might accomplish the very challenge observation of seeing the young moon with the eye alone on May 15, 2018, but most will see it on May 16 or even May 17.
+New moon is May 4, 2019.
+The young crescent moon in the west after sunset should be possible to see with binoculars and telescopes on May 5, although those in far-western North America and islands in the Pacific might see the May 5 moon with the eye alone.
+The young crescent moon in the west after sunset should become visible to the eye alone for all of us on Earth (assuming clear skies) on May 6.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.